Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

-A sampled graph is usually sparser, and connections between vertices turn to be weaker.
-Multiple samplings may break the graph into pieces.
+A set of unselected vertices are removed from the graph after selection.
+The graph can be much sparser and may even be broken into pieces.
 We condense the graph by increasing the number of edges to avoid graph fragmentation caused by vertex removals.
-For a sampled nearest neighbor graph, we search new $t$ nearest vertices of each vertex and connect them with their new neighbors respectively.
+Specifically, for a $t$ nearest neighbor graph, after selection and unselected ones have been removed, each representative is connected with $t$ newly found nearest vertices.

-For a vertex $v$, we use breadth-first search starting from $v$ to find a set of candidates $C_v$.
+For a representative $v$, breadth-first search starting from $v$ is applied to find a set of candidates $C(v)$.
 To avoid searching too deep unnecessarily, we limit the depth to $d$.
-It stops if $|C_v| \geq t$ and the searching depth is greater than $d$.
-A measure $c(\cdot)$ is used to calculate a score of each candidate which indicates the distance, or dissimilarity, between it and $v$.
+It stops if $|C(v)| \geq t$ and the searching depth is greater than $d$.
+A measure $c(\cdot)$ is used to calculate a score of each candidate $u$ which indicates the similarity between $u$ and $v$.

-The new neighborhood of a vertex consists of the candidates with high similarities.
-A new graph is built using edges selected by scores.
-The algorithm is described as Algorithm \ref{alg:condensing}.
+The new neighborhood of a vertex consists of the candidates with the highest similarity.
+A new graph is built through connecting each representative with their new neighbors.
+The algorithm is described as Algorithm \ref{alg:connect}.

-The simplest measure $c_v$ is based on the breadth-first search visiting sequence.
-We simply assign the index to a candidate as its score, that is, the first $t$ vertices visited are selected.
+The simplest measure $c_g$ is based on geodesic distance, that is, the first $t$ vertices visited are selected as candidates.

 Another measure is \textit{shared neighbor}, denoted as $c_s$.
 It has been shown in \cite{ertoz2003sn} that a high similarity between two neighborhoods also indicates that the two vertices are similar.
-We use Jaccard index, also known as Intersection over Union (IoU), to measure the similarity between two neighborhoods.
+Jaccard index, also known as Intersection over Union (IoU), can be used to measure the similarity between two neighborhoods.